ExpressLRS/Docs/docs/quick-start/transmitters/flash2400.md

 <figcaption>Flashing via UART</figcaption>
 </figure>

 Attach your USB cable to the module and your computer.
 [CH340 Drivers](https://sparks.gogo.co.nz/assets/_site_/downloads/CH34x_Install_Windows_v3_4.zip) will have to be downloaded (Right-click, Save-as) and installed (Unzip the contents of the file; Run the executable installer) for this to work properly (Windows).
 Make sure your computer recognizes the module as a USB-SERIAL CH340 device, otherwise, this method will not work.
+For other Operating Systems, head to this [site](http://www.wch-ic.com/downloads/CH341SER_ZIP.html) to download your needed drivers.

+!!! tip "Important"
+    Check Device Manager on your Windows system before proceeding.
+Ensure drivers are installed.
+Some Linux distro might also need drivers.
+Driver download link [here](https://sparks.gogo.co.nz/assets/_site_/downloads/CH34x_Install_Windows_v3_4.zip).

 Using the ExpressLRS Configurator with the correct Target selected and [Firmware Options] set, hit **Build & Flash**.
 Wait for the process to finish, and you should be greeted with the "Success" message.